With hot summer months ahead, taking a dip in the water can be a refreshing way to cool off.

 Adults should surround pools and spas with barriers on all sides to prevent unsupervised access to water.

-There should be equipment stored close to the pool so that if someone begins drowning, it’s at the ready for the person to grab on to for safety, she said.
+There should be equipment stored close to the pool so that it’s at the ready for someone to grab on to for safety if the person begins drowning, she said.
 Adults should also stock up on life jackets and have a first aid kit available.

 Lakes and rivers